ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

   * ``ids``: by default, ``[]``, in this case all the shapes in the file will be used.
 If a list of IDs is provided, only the shapes matching them will be used.
-The IDs are assigned from the ``name`` or ``id`` attributes (in that order of priority) ifpresent in the file or from the reading order if not.
+The IDs are assigned from the ``name`` or ``id`` attributes (in that order of priority) if present in the file or from the reading order if otherwise not present.

 Examples:
     * Extract the shape of the river Elbe from a shapefile: